rickgaiser/kernelloader/readme.txt

 How to Build a VGA cable
 ########################

 You can build your VGA cable yourself without soldering.
-You need to be the following products:
+You need to buy the following products:
 - one PS2 or PS3 component cable (YPbPr)
-- one RGB cinch to VGA adaper (1 x female Sub-D 15 pol, 3 x cinch female orxi male with colours
+- one RGB cinch to VGA adaper (1 x female Sub-D 15 pol, 3 x cinch female or male with colours
   Red, Green and Blue)
 - If the 3 x cinch is male, you need a 3 x cinch adapter